 4. Write down three things you desire greatly.
 Find three pennies, dress yourself in your favorite outfit and find a fountain.

 5. Buy new towels or bed linens in bright colors.
 No beige, cream, tan or khaki allowed.

-7. Watch a thought-provoking, tear-jerking documentary that has absolutely nothing to do with any aspect of your current life.
+7. Watch a thought-provoking, tear-jerking documentary that has absolutely nothing to do with any aspect of your life.